murrelljenna/kafka-enrichment-pipeline/readme.md

 Almost all non-trivial code in this project relates to accessing external resources - querying postgres, kafka, reading JSON or the config file.
 A future set of tests for this project might include:

 * An end-to-end test that sends an address to the raw\_address topic and queries the postgres endpoint for that address.
+* A unit test for JSON validation in producer.py

 ## Some Code Attributions